 A woman alone has power, women together have impact.
-And the collective power of women has never been more evident than since the suffragette movement gave women the right to vote 100 years ago.
 That’s what YWomen is all about.

 Each year at our YWomen Leadership Celebration, YWCA Evanston/North Shore recognizes and celebrates women leaders in our community for their commitment to women’s advancement and racial justice.
 Each year, the films about their lives lift us up and inspire us to do just a little bit more in our own lives.

-Our thanks to Thermoflex, Allstate, Better, and Wintrust, who have continued to support the spirit of YWomen in 2020 with their generous contributions.
+Our thanks to Thermoflex, Allstate, Better, and Wintrust, who continue to sponsor the YWomen Leadership Celebration year after year.

 Since YWomen’s small but mighty beginnings in 2008, we have had a BIG dream, and that was to bring our communities together to recognize the power of women to change the world.